 Don’t worry, we’re here to help.
 You should always have professional assistance when it comes to new air conditioning; heating and cooling experts will help you navigate the various models and sizes of AC to pick the right model for your home, and then they will take on the important and technical responsibility of installing it.
 For quality air conditioning installation in Austin, TX, call Intelligent Air Services, where we strive to keep current with advances in cooling technology so that we can offer our customers the top-of-the-line equipment available in the field.

 Here are 3 specific things you should look for in your new AC:

-- Variable speed air handler: An air conditioner equipped with a variable speed air handler doesn’t need to have its fan blowing at the same speed all the time, wasting energy when it’s not necessary.
-(The majority of the time, the air handler will run at the lower speed.)
-A variable speed fan will also help with more even distribution of temperature through your home and achieve quieter operation.
+- Variable-speed air handler: An air conditioner equipped with a variable speed air handler doesn’t need to have its fan blowing at the same speed all the time, wasting energy when it’s not necessary.
+(The majority of the time, the air handler will run at the slower speed.)
+A variable-speed fan will also help with more even distribution of temperature through your home and achieve quieter operation.

 - ENERGY STAR compliant: We already mentioned this regarding SEER.
 However, an air conditioner can have a high SEER rating and still no qualify for the ENERGY STAR label for other reasons, such as lack of basic features, environmentally damaging performance, and proprietary technology.
 Make sure that the air conditioner you install is ENERGY STAR certified so you know that you are both saving money, helping the environment, and contributing to the free development of better air conditioning technology.